WoofGrrrr/file-system-broker/README.md

     4. Click on the "Grant" or "Deny" Button
        * If you click the "Grant" Button, the extension will be added to the Extension List and access will be granted
        * If you click the "Deny" Button, the extension will be added to the Extension List and access will be denied.
-The pop-up window will **not** be displayed again unless the extension is deleted from the Extensions List
+The pop-up window will **not** be displayed again unless the extension is removed from the Extension List
        * If you click the "Cancel" Button or simply close the window, the extension will **NOT** be added to the Extension List and the pop-up window **will** be displayed again the next time the extension tries again

 #### To Grant Access to An Extension